darasus/ai-blog/content/make-your-own-recipes-for-diy-condiments-and-sauces.md

   at home with tomato ketchup, vinegar, brown sugar, and seasoning.
 Chilli sauce is a quick and easy condiment to make at home.
 Sriracha is a super hot and spicy sauce that is used in many Asian dishes.
+intro: >-
+  The humble condiment is one of the most underrated heroes of the kitchen.
+  A little bit of sauce here, a dollop of mayo there, and voila!
+You have transformed ho-hum chicken or burgers into something spectacular.
+Condiments are key flavor boosters in our food and playing around with different combinations can liven up your palate and change things up from day to day.
+  But are you using these hidden gems in the best way possible?
+Many people tend to purchase store-bought sauces when they could easily make them at home at a fraction of the cost.

+  However, we all know that homemade versions will be much healthier and fresher than anything you can buy from a store shelf, so why not take 30 minutes from your busy schedule to whip up some condiments?
+The good news is that many of these recipes are super easy to make – even if you’re a complete newbie in the kitchen.
+From sweet chili sauce to mayo, here are our top 10 homemade condiments and sauces you should try making today...
 ---

 ## Ketchup